Gataromaro/spotify-api/README.md

 ## Description
 This code can control Spotify API on python.
 By using Spotify API, you accept the Spotify Developer Terms of Service.
-When you use this codes, you need to input 'client ID' and 'client secret' In this codes,'client ID' and 'client secret' are written like '0000000000000000000000' This repository contain 5 files.
+When you use this codes, you need to input 'client ID' , 'client secret', 'username' and 'redirect_uri'.
+In this codes,'client ID' and 'client secret' are written like '0000000000000000000000'
+'username' are written like 'YOUR USER NAME' and 'redirect_uri' are written like 'Redirect URI'.

+This repository contain 5 files.
 ・spotyfy_api_track_data_feature.py
 Track feature parameters of one track can be obtained by this code.